 - non repudiation

-PKI consist of key pairs which has private and public keys.
-As name indicates, Private Key (Pr) should always be kept secure and Public key (Pu) is distributed to all participants for trusted communication.
-Both keys can be used for encryption and decryption however their usage in application is different.
+PKI consists of key pairs which has private and public keys.
+As the name indicates, Private Key (Pr) should always be kept secure and Public key (Pu) is distributed to all participants for trusted communication.
+Both keys can be used for encryption and decryption however their usage in the application is different.

-- Public key is used for encryption, then associated private key is used for decryption.
+- Public key is used for encryption, then the associated private key is used for decryption.

 - Private key is used for encryption, then associated public key is used for decryption.
 (S/MIME)

 RSA (Rivest Shamir Adleman) is the most well-known algorithm used for PKI and it supports different sizes of key length (512,1024,2048 etc).
 RSA keys are composed of 2 prime numbers which should be very large otherwise it will decrease the security of algorithm.

 In the PKI system, digital certificate is the main component that binds the public key to a user/website with extra details.
 Basically, ownership of public key is proved using digital certificates because it includes information about the generated key, owner's identity and allowed operation (like digital signature, non-repudiation & server authentication etc ).
 There are two parts of digital certificates

 The name of an entity (user or web site), generated public key for the entity, other useful information (e.g., Common Name, Organizational Unit, validity period for the public key etc) are included in the Data part.
 The digital signature generated by CA over the data part is known as signature part